WHO warnings on Ebola outbreaks in Africa prompt Mexico to issue a travel advisory

 “Given that this is an event with a risk of international spread, it is important to consider that travelers could be exposed not only to potentially sick people, but also to other health risks present in the affected areas,” the SSA said.

-While authorities have stressed that the risk in Mexico is low and there are no confirmed cases to date in this country, individual risk depends on recent history of travel, length of stay or exposure in areas with active transmission and contact with sick people or contaminated materials.
+While authorities have stressed that there are no confirmed cases in Mexico to date and the overall risk of contagion abroad is low, individual risk depends on recent travel history, length of stay and exposure in areas with active transmission and contact with sick people or contaminated materials.

 The Bundibugyo Ebola variant of the virus is deadly.
 No specific vaccine or approved treatment exists for the disease it causes.